Skip to Main Content

 EBSCOhost

-Either on the search screen before you search, or on the results list after you search, click on the Scholarly (Peer Reviewed) Journals checkbox.
+Either on the search screen or on the results list, click on the Peer Reviewed checkbox.

 ProQuest